I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Not the best time for bird watchers

-What Weather & Temperatures can I Expect in September?
+Weather & Temperatures in September

-Being the last month of the long dry spell, September is typically dry.
+Since it’s the last month of the long dry spell, September is typically dry.
 But the chance of an early start to the wet season is always a possibility.
 On one of my visits to Tanzania in September, I encountered rain towards the end of the month.

 Tanzania location | Daytime temperatures | Nighttime temperatures |